robol/indico-plugin-unipievents/README.md

-# Indico WP
+# Indico Plugin UnipiEvents

-Indico WP is an Indico plugin that synchronizes events to a Wordpress instance running the Unipi Events plugin; it is currently in use at the Department of Mathematics of the University of Pisa.
+This is an Indico plugin that synchronizes events to a Wordpress instance running the Unipi Events plugin; it is currently in use at the Department of Mathematics of the University of Pisa.